InfamousMusicify/Flying-Raijin/README.md

 (check the advancments menu for crafting and useage in game)
 __You Can Rename and Enchant your Raijin Trident before and after its been Raijinified.__
+__Throw your a Raijin trident on top of a grindstone to remove Raijin.__

 ~~~
 /function raijin:config